cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

   these classes are injected into the Hadoop configuration by the CDAP runtime system.
 - Additional properties for the input and output format.
-For example, the AvroInputFormat requires the property ``avro.input.schema`` to specify the schema.
+For example, the TextOutputFormat allows configuring the field separator character using the property ``mapreduce.output.textoutputformat.separator``.
   These properties are also set into the Hadoop configuration by the CDAP runtime system.

 These properties are configured at the time the FileSet is created.
 They apply to all